looker-open-source/extension-template-kitchensink/README.md

 ### Embed Functions

-Ther are three Embed demonstrations:
+There are three Embed demonstrations:

 - Dashboard - can be toggled between class and next dashboards.
 - Explore